Moen (Weno)

 Today

 Postwar American forces built concrete structures and restored Japanese houses are along the exist on the southern coast.
-The island has since been renamed Weno, and it serves as the capital of Chuuk.
+Today, Moen Island has been renamed "Weno" and is the capital of Chuuk (Truk).

 Built by the Japanese and used until the end of the war.
-Today stll in use.
+Today still in use.

 Moen Seaplane Base